craigbuckler/html5-export/plan.md

 Why?
 The information they were sending was available at all times via a click or two I am crap at marketing

 I am not a typical user.
 Nor are you.
 We're all curious about technology.
-If we find something out, we go looking.
+If we want to find out something, we go looking.

 Normal people aren't like that.
 They like to be told stuff.
 These customers wanted to be emailed a monthly summary because they were far too busy to log in and spend five minutes thinking for themselves.

-It was also an opportunity to remind clients that they're getting a useful service for their money even if they don't use it daily.
+It was also an opportunity to remind clients that they're getting a useful service for their money even if they didn't use the system daily.

 So my next question was: how are you producing these reports?
 Well, we access the web system reports and grab screenshots.
 OK...
 Then we paste them into PowerPoint.
 PowerPoint?
-Not Excel or anything useful?
+Not Excel or anything practical?
 Then we export a PDF.
 The quality could be awful and the file sizes were huge.